Gut support for Histamine Intolerance and MCAS

 • Free of GMOs

-Over my time in practice, I’ve put together what I call the Mast Cell 360 Functional Gut Lineup.
+Over time, in practice, we’ve put together what we call the Mast Cell 360 Functional Gut Lineup or ‘Holy Trinity of Gut Support’:

-And here’s why I’ve found those products to be excellent digestive supports.
+And here’s why we’ve found those products to be excellent digestive supports.

 HCL Guard+

-• Includes intrinsic factor (important for absorbing and protecting vitamin B12)
+• Intrinsic factor (important for absorbing vitamin B12)

 • Strong dose of pepsin, 3000 to 1 strength